RBC debit card

 RBC debit card perks

 • Fee-free transactions.
-You won’t pay fees to use either RBC debit card as long as the merchant or ATM you use doesn’t charge convenience fees on their end.
+You won’t pay fees to use either type of RBC debit card as long as the merchant or ATM you use doesn’t charge convenience fees on their end.

 • Earn Avion points with debit.
-Apply for an RBC chequing account such as the RBC Signature No Limit Banking Account or RBC VIP Banking Account to earn Avion points on every debit purchase made.
+Apply for an RBC chequing account, such as the RBC Signature No Limit Banking Account or RBC VIP Banking Account, to earn Avion points on your everyday purchases.

 • Mobile banking.
-Manage your debit transactions on the go with RBC‘s user-friendly online and mobile banking app.
+Manage your debit transactions on the go with the user-friendly RBC online and mobile banking app.

 • Enhanced security.
-Protect yourself from fraud with security features such as chip technology and transaction limits.
+Protect yourself from fraud with security features like chip technology and transaction limits.

 • Transaction records.
 Track your spending with a transaction record every time you use your RBC Client Card or RBC Visa Debit.